jackoalan/PSPL/cmake/README.md

 Once the symlink is in place, launch Blender, open *User Preferences* from the *File menu*, switch to the *Addons tab*, use the *search box* to search for "PMDL", and check the box for *Import-Export: PMDL Model Exporter*.
-**Important: ** Once the box is checked, press *Save User Settings* at the bottom of the User Preferences window.
+**Important!!** Once the box is checked, press *Save User Settings* at the bottom of the User Preferences window.
 Blender may be quit after these steps.